 Featured Snippets and Rich Results

 According to the different content and query types, there are different featured snippets and rich results.
 A featured snippet can be extracted from an HTML Table or any other Semantic HTML Element along with a Semantic Content Structure.
-The same types of queries require the same types of answers in terms of content and content format.
-Rich Results help Search Engines to understand more complex content types such as Recipes, Events, How to Contents, and more with complex dimensions within a semantic manner.
+The same types of queries require the same types of answers regarding content and content format.
+Rich Results help Search Engines to understand more complex content types such as Recipes, Events, How to Content, and more complex dimensions within a semantic manner.